AnyBody/ammr/Docs/Scaling/intro.rst

 Musculoskeletal
 Models” <http://www.anybodytech.com/downloads/documentation/#20090319>`__.

-The first four scaling methods are covered in Lesson 1.
+The first five scaling methods are covered in Lesson 1.
 They are often referred to as Joint to joint scaling methods.
-Lesson 2 covers the latter three which are based on external body measurement.
+Lesson 2 covers the next three which are based on external body measurement.
+And Lesson 3 covers the ScalingXYZ scaling law, since the usage logic slightly differs from the rest of the laws.

 With the AnyBody Modeling System you already have a repository of models available, for details please see the AnyBody Assistant available from